YOUR GUIDE TO GOBA

 Take a look at the camp rules, which also will be posted on the info board in camp.

 Alternatives to camping

-Sometimes, but not always, home stays, dorms, or gym floor options are available and, if so, will be published in the GOBA March or May newsletters.
+Sometimes, but not always, home stays, dorms, or gym floor options are available and, if so, will be listed on goba.com.
 If you want a hotel or B&B, you will arrange this on your own, and some may offer discounts to GOBA riders.
 If you need assistance, contact area tourism bureaus.
 See the alternative lodging page.

 Since these nonprofit meals are served “in the field”, they must adhere to local health department licensing rules and may not offer the full range of food that you would like to see.
 Thus, you may want to augment your food with purchases from grocery stores and restaurants.
 Also, please note that special diets for medical conditions cannot be provided.